 Check-in time is 2:00pm on your arrival day.
 Check-out time is at 11:00am on your departure day.
 Families are welcome to stay and enjoy the grounds and activities beyond the 11:00am check-out time on the day of their departure, but we ask that all belongings be removed from their cabin by check-out time at 11:00am.

 We offer a variety of rental options with a minimum three-night stay.

-A 20% deposit is due at the time registration and can be paid online through the link on our website.
-Full payment is due upon arrival.
-In the event that you wish to cancel your reservation, you will be refunded the full amount as long as notice is given to Camp Mont Shenandoah at least 72 hours prior to check-in.
+A 20% nonrefundable deposit is due at the time registration and can be paid online through the “Make a Payment” button on our homepage.
+Full payment is due by August 1, 2022.
+In the event that you wish to cancel your reservation, you will be refunded the full amount (minus your deposit) as long as notice is given to Camp Mont Shenandoah at least 72 hours prior to check-in.